RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Theories & Laws/Ocean Circulation.md

 # Etymology
-> [!note]
-> Etymology is not necessary.
+>[](Meta/Stubs.md)gy is not necessary.
 It should detail where the name of the animal in different languages across the Plane comes from.

 # History